Siege of Collioure (1794)

-The siege of Collioure (6 – 29 May 1794) saw a Republican French army led by Jacques François Dugommier invest a French port held by a Spanish garrison commanded by Eugenio Navarro.
+The siege of Collioure (6 – 29 May 1794) saw a Republican French army led by Jacques François Dugommier invest the French port of Collioure held by a Spanish garrison commanded by Eugenio Navarro.
 The actual siege work was carried out by Pierre François Sauret's reinforced division.
-After the three-and-a-half-week War of the Pyrenees siege the Spanish fleet sent to evacuate the garrison was blown off station by a storm.
-Navarro surrendered the town on the promise to exchange the paroled garrison with an equal number of French prisoners.
-After the defenders were released, the Spanish army commander Luis Firmín de Carvajal, Conde de la Unión refused to authorize the agreement or return any French captives.
+After the three-and-a-half-week War of the Pyrenees siege, the Spanish fleet sent to evacuate the garrison was blown off station by a storm.
+Navarro surrendered the town on the promise to exchange the paroled garrison for an equal number of French prisoners.
+After the defenders were released, the Spanish army commander Luis Fermín de Carvajal, Conde de la Unión refused to authorize the agreement or return any French captives.
 The infuriated French government afterward passed a decree ordering death to all Spanish prisoners and some units carried out the brutal order.

 Background

 On 16 January 1794 Jacques François Dugommier replaced Eustache Charles d'Aoust as commander-in-chief of the Army of the Eastern Pyrenees.
 Aoust was condemned and executed by guillotine on 2 July 1794.
 Dugommier had an advantage over previous commanders of the army because he came as the victor of the Siege of Toulon which ended on 19 December 1793.
 He was also a member of the National Convention and therefore part of the political establishment.
-Until Dugommier's accession, the Army of the Eastern Pyrenees was under the control of arrogant representatives on mission who abused their authority to remarkable degree.
+Until Dugommier's accession, the Army of the Eastern Pyrenees had been under the control of arrogant representatives on mission who abused their authority to remarkable degree.
 This situation now changed.

 Dugommier enjoyed good relations with the new representatives Édouard Jean Baptiste Milhaud and Pierre Soubrany.
 At first the two removed a large number of army officers in an indiscriminate manner.
 Unlike the earlier representatives, they interfered less in military matters and devoted themselves to obtaining supplies for the army.
 For example, they managed to get forage for horses and mules delivered that was previously held up by the Army of the Alps officials at Lyon.
 Dugommier organized the best soldiers into battalions of light infantry, which were a success, and grenadiers, which were a failure.
 He also separated the better troops into combat units and the worst men into garrison units.
 Some soldiers had been using fowling pieces.
 Except for 5,000 or 6,000 muskets, the inefficient infantry weapons were all replaced with good firearms.
 Under Dugommier, the artillery, cavalry and hospitals all saw some improvement.